A Summary of the Life of Davy Crockett:

 • Seeking a financial and political rebound in Texas, Crockett plans to explore North Texas along the Red River before he returns home.
 During the trip there, he is swept up by the recent tide for revolutionary change against Mexico and eventually joins the army as a volunteer.
 By February 1836, he arrives in San Antonio and joins up with a small Texan garrison.
 After a thirteen-day siege, the Mexicans storm the Alamo on March 6 and every defender, including Crockett, is killed.

 Location.
 35° 16.048′ N, 87° 21.72′ W. Marker is in Lawrenceburg, Tennessee, in Lawrence County.
 Marker is on David Crockett State Park Road.
+Marker is located on the outside wall of the Crockett Museum at the mill.
 Touch for map.
-Marker is located on the outside wall of the Crockett Museum at the mill.
 Marker is in this post office area: Lawrenceburg TN 38464, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
 Welcome to David Crockett State Park (here, next to this marker); 1786-1836 David Crockett (here, next to this marker); Red-Tailed Hawk (here, next to this marker); David Crockett (here, next to this marker); Shoal Creek Mill Stone (approx. 0.3 miles away); Retracing the Trail of Tears (approx. 1.4 miles away); They Passed This Way (approx. 1.4 miles away); Pioneers in Textiles (approx. 1.8 miles away).
 Touch for a list and map of all markers in Lawrenceburg.